 After you have submitted your application, you will receive a letter with your decision in 4 to 5 weeks.
-We will also include an official evaluation of all your coursework and your overall transfer GPA.
+If you are admitted, an official evaluation of all your coursework and your overall transfer GPA will also be available for review online.
 Your evaluation will show how each individual course transferred.
 Here is a brief explanation of abbreviations you may see:

 • Non-Transferable – No credit for admission purposes

 • VOCED – Vocational Education - No credit for admission purposes

 • ACT – Physical Fitness and Wellness (One-credit KINE at most junior colleges)

 • ELNA – Elective Not Advanced (transferable lower-level course with no equivalent offered at Texas State, counts toward GPA calculation)

 • ELADV – Elective Advanced (transferable upper-level course with no equivalent offered at Texas State, counts toward GPA calculation)